ReactWindows/discussions-and-proposals/proposals/0000-keyboard-apis.md

 ### Example 2 : Custom key stroke handling in native components

-In the following example, the app's logic takes precedence when certain keystrokes are encountered in the TextInput before the native platform can handle them.
+In the following example, the app's logic takes precedence when certain keystrokes are encountered at certain event routing phases in the TextInput before the native platform can handle them.

 ```
   <TextInput onKeyUp={this._onKeyUp} keyUpEvents={handledNativeKeyboardEvents} />

   const handledNativeKeyboardEvents: IHandledKeyboardEvent[] = [
-     { key: 'Enter' },
-     { key: 'Esc' },
+     { key: 'Enter', eventPhase : EventPhase.Bubbling },
   ];

   private _onKeyUp = (event: IKeyboardEvent) => {
-    if(event.nativeEvent.key == 'Enter' && event.nativeEvent.eventPhase == KeyEventPhase.AtTarget){
+    if(event.nativeEvent.key == 'Enter'){
-            //do something custom when Enter key is detected when focus is on the TextInput component
+            //do something custom when Enter key is detected when focus is on the TextInput component AFTER the native TextBox has had a chance to handle it (eventPhase = Bubbling)
-    } else if (event.nativeEvent.key == 'Esc' && event.nativeEvent.eventPhase == KeyEventPhase.AtTarget){
-            //do something custom when Escape key is detected when focus is on the TextInput component
     }
   };